Share this article

 • Fear and aggression.
 If a cat feels threatened, they may bite out of fear and to protect themselves.

 • Petting.
-Cats have a strong survival instinct, so can lash out to protect themselves, even when they’re enjoying their petting sessions.
+Cats can become overwhelmed and lash out to protect themselves, even when they’ve been enjoying their petting sessions.

 • Conditioning.
 Cats can sometimes bite your hands and feet if they’ve been allowed to as kittens.